tagorenathv/iot-saas/README.md

   - Data has expireAfterSeconds set as 86400 and granularity as minutes
   - Rules: User can Read-Only only their data
 - aggregated_sensor_data:
-  - Timeseries collection
   - Scheduled trigger: aggregatedSensorData function aggregates data from sensor_data for every 15 minutes and inserts into this collection for every userId and deviceId
   - Data in this collection represents sensors or devices aggregated data.
 (Aggregated and Inserted using scheduled trigger)
-  - Data has expireAfterSeconds set as 86400 and granularity as minutes
   - Rules: User can Read-Only only their data
 - alerts:
   - Database trigger: validateAggregatedData function validates latest aggregated value of every userId & deviceId and checks if aggregated value is breaching alert condition of that device.
 If breaching, new record will be inserted into this collection.